-Melatonin is a hormone that communicates information concerning environmental light conditions to various parts of the body.
-While known primarily for its role in regulating circadian rhythms, melatonin has also been shown to have anticarcinogenic properties in breast cancer.
+Melatonin is a hormone that communicates information concerning environmental light conditions to the body.
+While known for regulating circadian rhythms, melatonin also has anti-cancer properties.
 Now a new study has explained how melatonin enhances the treatment effects of Adriamycin (doxorubicin) in breast cancer cells.

 Anticancer activities of melatonin